I-601 & I-601A PROVISIONAL WAIVER LAWYER

 Extreme hardship is not defined by statute and is different for each applicant.

 Generally, USCIS is looking for any of the following factors:

 - Qualifying relative cannot move abroad due to serious medical condition

-- Qualifying relative has major medical issue and cannot travel abroad and cannot be left alone
+- Qualifying relative has a major medical issue and cannot travel abroad and cannot be left alone

 - Qualifying relative would be unable to work abroad and would lose all benefits and suffer financially

-- Qualifying relative is caring for other’s in US such as aging parents or minor children
+- Qualifying relative is caring for others in the U.S., such as aging parents or minor children

 - Qualifying relative will not be able to continue their education